Cooking Methods: How To Choose The Right Method For Every Type Of Meat

 Tenderness is determined by:

-• where on the animal the meat comes from
+- Where on the animal the meat come from

 Dry Heat cooking methods